 - Once cooked allow to cool completely.
 Meanwhile make the crème Chiboust.

-- Whip 300ml (½pt) double cream with 2 tbsp icing sugar if desired until standing in soft peaks.
+- Whip 300ml (½pt) double cream with 2 tablespoon icing sugar if desired until standing in soft peaks.
 Spoon into a piping bag fitted with a star nozzle and pipe a little cream on the top of the choux ring circle. and place a second ring of choux balls on top.

 - Spoon the creme Chiboust into the centre of the gâteau and pipe the remaining cream on top.

-- Place 125g (4oz) granulated sugar in a small saucepan with 4 tbsp water.
+- Place 125g (4oz) granulated sugar in a small saucepan with 4 tablespoon water.
 Heat gently stirring until the sugar dissolves.
 Once all the sugar has dissolved stop stirring and increase the heat.
 Cook until the carmel turns golden brown.